scottjehl/PE/README.md

 ## Client-side Manual Updates

-🔗 is designed to automatically work with server-generated HTML, but if you want to template fresh HTML on the client-side, simply append your HTML to the DOM and 🔗 will automatically update it with data.
-That said, if you need to get 🔗-rendered HTML without appending it in the DOM, you can always run the `🔗(template, data)` function as well, by passing it a string of HTML and a reference to the data it will use.
+🔗 is designed to automatically work with any HTML in the DOM, so if you want to render fresh HTML with 🔗 on the client-side, simply append your HTML to the DOM and 🔗 will automatically update it appropriately.

+That said, if you want to get 🔗-rendered HTML before appending it in the DOM, you can always run the `🔗(template, data)` function directly by passing it a string of HTML and a reference to the data it will use.
 It will return a string of rendered HTML just as it would on the server.

 ## Attribute Value Linking Conventions